jc-benchmarkcorp/anthos/README.md

 Clone
 Fill out terraform.tfvars
 You start with (variables.tf, terraform.tfvars, main.tf and apis.tf)
 terraform init
 Initializes your provider, downloads module and builds your state.
 terraform plan
-terraform apply
+terraform apply  (-auto-approve if you want to skip the 'yes' prompt)

 Initializes the state and enables the required APIs.